 Please visit our “Research” page for more details.

 We combine DNA nanotechnology and modern analytical methods to achieve two major research goals; (i) investigate protein-protein and protein-DNA mechanics at the single molecule level and (ii) develop multiplex sensors for biologically relevant small molecules such as biomarkers.
 The research approach is interdisciplinary — it spans from DNA nanotechnology to single-molecule fluorescence microscopy, single-molecule force spectroscopy, and chemical biology.
 Our major areas of interest involve:

 - High-throughput sensing of small molecules, nucleic acids, and proteins

 We aim to accomplish following goals:

-- Develop multiplexed aptasensing platforms to ultimately benefit the areas of diagnostics and therapeutics
+- Develop diverse/multiplexed biosensing platform to ultimately benefit the areas of chemical sensing, diagnostics, and therapeutics

 - Investigate structural mechanisms of protein-protein interactions (PPIs) and study DNA modifying protein machineries at the molecular level